-8. Absences: (see "Code of Conduct" for further information)
+8.Absences (see "Code of Conduct" for further information)

-(a) Absence of Pupils: - Parents are asked to discourage pupils from absenting themselves from school unnecessarily.
+- (a) Absence of Pupils: Parents are asked to discourage pupils from absenting themselves from school unnecessarily.
 It is expected that parents will not arrange family holidays during term time.
-The school is expected to manage attendance robustly and does so.
+The school is expected to manage attendance robustly and does so. - (b) To enhance our safeguarding process: The parents of pupils marked late or absent will receive a text alert requesting an explanation.

-(b) Absence Notes:
+(c) Absence Notes: